Key takeaways

-In this post, we’ll learn more about how smoking affects your iron levels and what you can do to potentially restore them.
+Keep reading to discover how smoking affects iron levels in the body and practical steps you can take to restore them.

 Bulk-billed phone consultations